tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

 read the [Implementation introduction](../tess4/NeuralNetsInTesseract4.00.md) before delving too deeply into the training process.

+**Important note**:
+It's important to note that, unless you're using a very unusual font or a new language, retraining Tesseract is unlikely to help.
-**Important note**: Before you invest time and effort on training Tesseract, it is highly recommended to read the [ImproveQuality](ImproveQuality) page.
+Before you invest time and effort on training Tesseract, it is highly recommended to read the [ImproveQuality](../ImproveQuality.md) page.
+Many times recognition can be improved just by preprocessing the input image.

+## Hardware-Software Requirements

+At time of writing, training only works on Linux. (macOS almost works; it requires minor hacks to the shell scripts to account for the older version of `bash` it provides and differences in `mktemp`.)
+Windows is unknown, but would need msys or Cygwin.

+As for running Tesseract, it is useful, but not essential to have a multi-core (4 is good) machine, with OpenMP and Intel Intrinsics support for SSE/AVX extensions.
+Basically it will still run on anything with enough memory, but the higher-end your processor is, the faster it will go.
+No GPU is needed.
+(No support.)
+Memory use can be controlled via the --max_image_MB command-line option, but you are likely to need at least 1GB of memory over and above what is taken by your OS.

 ## Additional Libraries Required